syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Filtering.md

 ### Filter DateColumn with range between two dates

-A GridDateTimeColumn can be filtered with a range between two dates by applying two FilterPredicates for the same column.
-The [FilterType](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Data.WinForms~Syncfusion.Data.FilterType.html) for the FilterPredicate with start date should be `GreaterThanOrEqual` and the FilterPredicate with end date value should be `LessThanOrEqual`.
+A GridDateTimeColumn can be filtered with range between two dates by applying two FilterPredicates for the same column.
+The [FilterType](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Data.WinForms~Syncfusion.Data.FilterType.html) for the FilterPredicate with start date should be `GreaterThanOrEqual` and end date should be `LessThanOrEqual`.

 {% tabs %}
 {% highlight c# %}